caonwukwe/caonwukwe/README.md

 - 👋 Hi, I’m @caonwukwe
 - 👀 I’m interested in data analysis and Web development
-- 🌱 I’m currently doing my case study on data analysis via Cousera, and I am currently learning React.js
+- 🌱 I’m currently doing my case study on data analysis via Cousera
 - 💞️ I’m looking to collaborate on data analysis to solve data related problems
 - 📫 You can reach me on caonwukwe@gmail.com
 - 😄 Pronouns: I identify as He